 Getting in won’t be easy.

 This is the only exterior entrance into the mine and it’s guarded by two ogres.
 In addition, two goblins keep a keen watch from the arrow slits (see area #A2).
-If the characters learned from the chaosmen that the goblins use an alarm system to warn the others of intruders, they may try to draw the ogres away to deal with them.
+If the characters learned from Greencloak that the goblins use an alarm system to warn the others of intruders, they may try to draw the ogres away to deal with them.
 Or, at the very least, deal with the goblin archers before they can pull the alarm.

 Mine Entry Doors